JetBrains/kotlin-web-site/docs/reference/java-interop.md

 javaObj.removeIndicesVarArg(*array)
 ```

-It's currently not possible to pass null to a method that is declared as varargs.
+It's currently not possible to pass *null*{: .keyword } to a method that is declared as varargs.

 ### Checked Exceptions